h2oai/sparkling-water/doc/src/site/sphinx/tutorials/spark_h2o_conversions.rst

 Converting an H2OFrame into a DataFrame
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``H2OContext`` class provides the method ``asDataFrame``, which creates a DataFrame-like wrapper around the provided H2OFrame:
+The ``H2OContext`` class provides the method ``asSparkFrame``, which creates a DataFrame-like wrapper around the provided H2OFrame:

 .. code:: scala

-    def asDataFrame(fr: H2OFrame): DataFrame
+    def asSparkFrame(fr: H2OFrame): DataFrame

 The schema of the created instance of the ``DataFrame`` is derived from the column names and types of the specified ``H2OFrame``.